SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Lifecore Biomedical, Inc. Of Class Action Lawsuit And Up...

 On this news, Lifecore's stock price fell $1.04 per share, or 3.58%, to close at $27.99 per share on October 11, 2023.

-Lifecore's stock price fell $0.16 per share, or 1.95%, to close at $8.03 per share on February 20, 2024.
-Nonetheless, Lifecore reiterated in the same press release that the Company intended to appeal the Staff Determination and was "working diligently to file the delinquent periodic reports as soon as possible to regain compliance with the Listing Rule."
+On this news, Lifecore's stock price fell $0.16 per share, or 1.95%, to close at $8.03 per share on February 20, 2024.
+Nonetheless, Lifecore reiterated in the same press release that the Company intended to appeal the Staff Determination and was“working diligently to file the delinquent periodic reports as soon as possible to regain compliance with the Listing Rule.”

-Lifecore's internal control over financial reporting persisted after the end of the Class Period.
-On April 8, 2024, Lifecore revealed in a filing with the SEC that, as a result of the requirement to restate the Prior Financial Statements, it "could not complete the filing of its Quarterly Report on Form 10-Q for the period ended February 25, 2024[,]" and on April 19, 2024, Lifecore issued a press release announcing that the Company had received a notice from NASDAQ stating that "the Nasdaq Hearings Panel would consider the delinquency in the filing of the Q3 Form 10-Q in rendering its determination regarding the Company's continued listing on Nasdaq Global Select Market."
+The issues concerning Lifecore's internal control over financial reporting persisted after the end of the Class Period.
+On April 8, 2024, Lifecore revealed in a filing with the SEC that, as a result of the requirement to restate the Prior Financial Statements, it“could not complete the filing of its Quarterly Report on Form 10-Q for the period ended February 25, 2024[,]” and on April 19, 2024, Lifecore issued a press release announcing that the Company had received a notice from NASDAQ stating that“the Nasdaq Hearings Panel would consider the delinquency in the filing of the Q3 Form 10-Q in rendering its determination regarding the Company's continued listing on Nasdaq Global Select Market.”

 Pomerantz LLP, with offices in New York, Chicago, Los Angeles, London, Paris, and Tel Aviv, is acknowledged as one of the premier firms in the areas of corporate, securities, and antitrust class litigation.
 Founded by the late Abraham L. Pomerantz, known as the dean of the class action bar, Pomerantz pioneered the field of securities class actions.
 Today, more than 85 years later, Pomerantz continues in the tradition he established, fighting for the rights of the victims of securities fraud, breaches of fiduciary duty, and corporate misconduct.
 The Firm has recovered billions of dollars in damages awards on behalf of class members.
 See .